skyejen/detective-buggy-ep1/README.md

 This was not required for CS50x but was added as a personal learning extension (and because I'm nosey).

+## 🤖 AI Assistance
+Parts of this project were influenced or assisted by AI (ChatGPT), particularly for Flask routing logic, debugging help, and code structure advice — as well as for all artwork.
+I also used it extensively during the migration from SQLite to PostgreSQL.
+Final implementation, logic, and design decisions are my own.

 </details>

 ## 🚀 Features